 What is a sweat rash?

 Sweat rashes are a very common condition and can occur at any time.
 The natural yeast on your skin is called candida and causes irritation when your skin’s natural balance is altered.
-This can happen when sweat from your glands doesn’t evaporate completely.
+This can happen when sweat from your glands doesn’t evaporate from your skin completely.

 When this happens, your skin can become itchy and irritable, with a red rash, a burning sensation or broken skin.
 Prickly heat, exercise, excessive sweating, changes in skin or body care products, synthetic fabrics and tight clothes can all aggravate an unpleasant sweat rash.